 On January 2, 2019, the Company entered into an Exclusive License and Research Collaboration Agreement (the "Collaboration Agreement") with Merck Sharp & Dohme Corp. ("Merck") to discover and develop certain proprietary influenza A/B antiviral agents.
-Under the terms of the Collaboration Agreement, Merck will fund research and development for the program, including clinical development, and will be responsible for worldwide commercialization of any products derived from the collaboration.
-Cocrystal received an upfront payment of \$4 million and is eligible to receive payments related to designated development, regulatory and sales milestones with the potential to earn up to \$156,000,000, as well as royalties on product sales.
+Under the terms of the Collaboration Agreement, Merck agreed to fund research and development for the program, including clinical development, and will be responsible for worldwide commercialization of any products derived from the collaboration.
+Cocrystal received an upfront payment of \$4 million and was eligible to receive payments related to designated development, regulatory and sales milestones with the potential to earn up to \$156,000,000, as well as royalties on product sales.
 Merck can terminate the Collaboration Agreement at any time prior to the first commercial sale of the first product developed under the Collaboration Agreement, in its sole discretion, without cause.
-The Company continues working with Merck under this Collaboration Agreement as of the years then ended.